mediamosa/mediamosa-sdk/readme.md

 $asset_id = (string) $items[0]->item->asset_id
 ```

-The convertor function for XML to array has not been ported.
-This was already deprecated in Drupal 7 version.
+The converter function for XML to array has not been ported.
+This was already deprecated with Drupal 7 version.